 Why should I participate?

-Successful teams will have the opportunity to connect directly with HTG leadership and present their final solution at SCANH2019, a preconference opportunity to the HTG Summit, in Baton Rouge on October 22, 2019.
-These teams will be provided free registration for SCANH2019 and access to an exclusive reception with networking opportunities with HTG leadership.
-The successful teams and their solutions will also be widely profiled across the entire SCAN Health global network.
+Successful teams will have the opportunity to connect directly with Eastern Health leadership and present their final solution at #ThePathForward2020, a virtual event in partnership with HIMSS and GS1 Canada on December 8, 2020.
+These teams will be provided free registration for #ThePathForward2020 and their solutions will be widely profiled across the entire SCAN Health global network.

 Do I have to travel or pay anything to participate?

-How do I enter the SCAN Health Virtual Business Case Competition?
+How do I enter the SCAN Health Design Competition?

-Teams must register on the online SCAN Health Design Competition platform at shdc.scanhealth.ca between April 3 and June 5, 2019.
+Teams must register and submit their solution on the online SCAN Health Design Competition platform between August 25 and September 22, 2020.
 Only one registration per team is required and teams will share one username and password for login.

-How do I use the SCAN Health Virtual Business Case Competition platform?
+How do I use the SCAN Health Design Competition platform?

 Once registered, teams will have one username and password to share amongst team members.
-Teams can login to the platform shdc.scanhealth.ca.
+Teams can login to the platform at https://scanhealth.ca/scan-main/design-competition/.
 Below is a brief description of the platform’s capabilities: